Extending React

 .

-In this way, anyone can roll their own React-based static site generator like Gatsby.
+Anyone can use this library to roll their own React-based static site generator (SSG).

 A minimal understanding of how React works is required to extend its API.
 Let's review some concepts.